Excluding cosmetic surgeries on hyperbolic 3-manifolds

 Here, we describe a computer program that tests a one-cusped hyperbolic manifold for cosmetic surgeries.
 As input, the program accepts a triangulation of a one-cusped hyperbolic 3-manifold $N$, or the SnapPy name of such a manifold.
 An optional flag specifies whether we wish to test for \emph{all} cosmetic surgeries or just purely cosmetic ones.
 As output, the program produces a list of pairs slopes that could not be rigorously distinguished.

 The procedure implemented in our program is not an algorithm, in the sense that the program is not guaranteed to succeed.
 Nonetheless, any answer produced by the program is trustworthy.
-All SnapPy and Regina routines used in the program are rigorous, with the exception of length spectra (which are addressed in Step 4 and \refrem{NonrigorousSystole}).
+All SnapPy and Regina routines used in the program are rigorous, including rigorously verified intervals for hyperbolic invariants.